 Instructions

-• Place a large, heavy pot (such as a Dutch oven) over medium heat.
-Add the olive oil, onion and celery and stir.
+1. Place a large, heavy pot (such as a Dutch oven) over medium heat.
+Add 3 tablespoons extra virgin olive oil, 1 cup chopped onion, and 1 cup chopped celery and stir.
 Cover the pot and cook 5 minutes to soften the vegetables.

-• Add the vinegar and parsley to the soup and stir.
+5. Add 1 teaspoon red wine vinegar and 2 tablespoons chopped parsley to the soup and stir.
 Taste the soup and add more salt and pepper, if needed.
 Serve the soup warm in bowls, with some grated cheese over each portion.
 Add a side of warm crusty bread for dipping!

 • Depending on the age and freshness of your lentils, their cooking time can vary.
 To cut down on cooking time, you can briefly soak the lentils while you’re prepping other ingredients.